 From Traditional to Modern

-The modernization of the soap-making industry has had a significant economic impact, creating jobs and contributing to GDP.
+The modernization of the soap-making industry has had a significant economic impact, created jobs and contributed to GDP.
 It has also opened up export opportunities, further boosting the industry’s growth.

-In the past, soap-making in Nigeria was primarily a cottage industry, often passed down through generations.
-The labour-intensive process relied on locally sourced ingredients like palm oil, shea butter, and potash.
-Traditional methods often involved boiling these ingredients over open fires and stirring them manually.
+In the past, soap-making process in Nigeria relied on locally sourced ingredients like palm oil, shea butter, and potash, with these ingredients boiled over open fires and manually stirred.
 The soaps produced were primarily for local consumption and had limited shelf life.

-With globalization and increased access to technology, the industry began to modernize.
-Automated machinery replaced manual stirring, and quality control measures were implemented.
-The industry also started to focus on branding, packaging, and marketing, aiming to meet international standards.
+With globalization and increased access to technology, the industry began to modernize, as automated machinery replaced manual stirring, with quality control measures implemented.
+Focus extended to branding, packaging, and marketing, aiming to meet international standards.

-Another crucial factor to note is the change in customer behaviour.
-As consumers became more aware of the benefits of specialized soaps, such as antibacterial or moisturizing soaps, the industry adapted by incorporating a more comprehensive range of ingredients and production techniques.
-This led to a surge in demand for caustic soda, which is versatile enough to be used in various types of soap production.
+Evidently, customer behavior played a crucial role as consumers became more aware of the benefits of specialized soaps, such as antibacterial or moisturizing soaps.
+Consequently, the industry adapted by incorporating a more comprehensive range of ingredients and production techniques, leading to increased demand for caustic soda.

 Breaking down the Saponification Process